By dentist Dr. Richard Mitchell

 I recently worked for 5 years in a dental office that specialized in dental implants .
 I got to see the failures as well as the successes, and how dental implant costs depend on how complicated the situation is.
 For sure, things like bone grafting and dental sinus augmentation procedures can drive up the cost of dental implants even more.

-I tell my patients that it is like an artificial tooth root.
+I tell my patients that most single implants these days are like an artificial tooth root.
 They are usually about the size and shape of a normal tooth root.
 They are made of surgical-grade titanium, although Zirconia Dental Implants are also available.
 Ceramic dental implants cost about the same as normal titanium implants.
-The picture above shows a titanium implant supporting a dental implant crown, next to natural teeth.

 A dental implant replaces a tooth root that has been lost, for whatever reason.
 Maybe the tooth broke, or you got an abscess, and had to get it pulled.
 It doesn't matter too much.
 All you know is, you have a gap where you used to have a tooth.

 When you are faced with tooth loss unexpectedly, especially a front tooth, it can be hard to know what to do.
 It's easy to feel pressure to make a decision one way or the other, either for an implant or for a bridge.
 But you don't have to make your mind up straightaway.
 There are a couple of possible short-term options that will buy you some time.